cloudmesh-project/reu-2014/README.rst

 The following participants work on the REU this Summer

+:Reservation:
+   Natiele, `Cloud Reservation Interface for Cloudmesh <projects/reservation.rst>`_

 :Management:
-   Ifeanyi `Cloud User and Project Management with Cloudmesh <projects/accounts.rst>`_
+   Ifeanyi, `Cloud User and Project Management with Cloudmesh <projects/accounts.rst>`_

-:Reservation:
-   Natiele `Cloud Reservation Interface for Cloudmesh <projects/reservation.rst>`_

 :django:
    ??? `Django Framework for  Cloudmesh <projects/django.rst>`_